 The Department of Art History offers both an MA and PhD degree.
 Both programs emphasize the research, writing, and teaching necessary to pursue a career in academia or museum work.

-The Department of Art History furnishes students with the ability to examine, reflect upon, and write about visual representations.
+The Department of Art History furnishes students with the ability to examine, reflect upon, and write about images, objects, spaces, and creative practices.
 We offer supervision in all major areas of Art History, as well as a broad range of graduate courses every year.
 Students are a vital part of our research community, not only attending courses but also organizing reading groups and workshops, and participating in our very active calendar of lectures and conferences.
 Please visit the MA Program and PhD Program pages for specific admission requirements.